perpetualintelligence/oneimlx/README.md

 ## Guiding Principles

-### 1. Access Management (IAM)
+### 1. Authorization
 - **`who` -> `can-do` -> `what`**: This principle ensures that after identifying a user or entity, `OneImlx` accurately determines the specific actions or operations they are authorized to perform.

 ### 2. Licensing
 - **`who` -> `has-license-for` -> `what`**: Here, This principle checks and confirms the licenses associated with a user or entity, making sure they access or use only what they are licensed for.

 ## Terminology

-- **who**: Refers to the user or entity in context.
-It's essentially the subject of the claims, which can be an individual, system, or another entity within the ecosystem.
-In `OneImlx`, this is typically represented by a unique identity claim.
+- **who**: Refers to the user or entity being evaluated.
+In a claims-based context, it represents the claim subject.

-- **can-do**: Represents the actions, operations, or permissions that a user or entity is authorized to perform.
-In a claims-based system, these are presented as specific claims detailing the permissible actions for the given 'who'.
+- **can-do**: Indicates the permissible actions or operations that the identified user or entity is authorized to perform.
+This stems from the claims assigned to the "who".

-- **has-license-for**: An assertion about a user or entity's rights or entitlements.
-Unlike the 'can-do' which is about permissions, 'has-license-for' delves into the licenses held by the user or entity.
-In `OneImlx`, licenses are also represented as specific claims, detailing the resources or services the 'who' is licensed to access or utilize.
+- **has-license-for**: Addresses the entitlements or licenses associated with a user or entity, ascertaining the resources or products they are permitted to access or utilize.

-- **what**: Refers to the target or object of the action or the license.
-In the context of `OneImlx`, it could be a system resource, a feature, a dataset, or any other entity that a user interacts with or utilizes.
-The exact nature of 'what' is determined by the specifics of the claim in question.
+- **what**: Represents the end resource, service, or product that the "who" is either licensed to access or authorized to interact with.

+## Cross-Platform
+`OneImlx` is designed to be inherently cross-platform, meaning it's built to function consistently across multiple platforms, be it Windows, Linux, macOS, or others.
+This capability ensures flexibility and broad applicability, irrespective of the platform preference of the end-users or the organization.

+## Deployment Agnostic
+The framework boasts a deployment-agnostic nature, allowing organizations to deploy it in diverse environments.
+Whether you want to use `OneImlx` on-premises, in a hybrid setting, or fully in the cloud, the functionality remains consistent.
+This agnostic approach ensures scalability and adaptability to fit various infrastructure models and future-proofing the system against ever-evolving IT landscapes.

+## Feedback
+Your feedback is crucial in shaping `OneImlx` to better fit your needs.
+For any suggestions, issues, or queries, please head over to our [GitHub Issues](https://github.com/PerpetualIntelligence/OneImlx/issues) and let us know.

+## Licensing and Pricing
+Details regarding licensing and pricing for `OneImlx` are still in deliberation and will be determined closer to the pre-release.
+We aim to structure our pricing to be competitive and provide significant value to our users, ensuring a fair balance of features and costs.

 By harmoniously converging IAM with Licensing, `OneImlx` provides a comprehensive framework that ensures both security and compliance, without unnecessary complexity.